USS Sequoia (presidential yacht): Private ownership

 Sequoia has been owned by seven different owners since being sold by the U.S. government in 1977.
-Certain of the past owners sought to offset the costs of maintaining and operating the vessel by offering Sequoia for private charter, and others were non-profit groups seeking to maintain her for historical reasons and/or return her to presidential service.
+Several of the past owners sought to offset the costs of maintaining and operating the vessel by offering Sequoia for private charter, while others have been non-profit groups seeking to maintain her for historical reasons and/or return her to presidential service.

-Thomas Malloy purchased Sequoia from the U.S. government in May 1977 for $286,000.
+Thomas Malloy purchased Sequoia from the U.S. government on May 18, 1977 for $286,000.
 Three months later, Malloy resold Sequoia to a partnership led by Norman Pulliam for $355,000.
 Mr. Pulliam maintained Sequoia in Myrtle Beach, South Carolina and then sold her to The Ocean Learning Institute of Palm Beach, Florida during March 1980 for $750,000.
 The institute used Sequoia to entertain potential donors.

 The Presidential Yacht Trust, a non-profit organization, acquired Sequoia from the Institute for approximately $1.1 million in 1980 and brought Sequoia back to Washington, D.C. for use by the president and his cabinet.
 Michael Doud Gill, who headed the yacht trust, said, "There is some feeling in the White House that [the president] should not be on a million-dollar yacht when he has to cut programs such as food stamps and such."
-Although, Reagan preferred to appear on horseback, he authorized his Cabinet's use of Sequoia.
-During an August 1982 luncheon aboard Sequoia, EPA administrator Anne Gorsuch Burford (mother of future Supreme Court Justice Neil Gorsuch) announced to eight Reagan Administration officials, she was holding back federal funds to clean up a toxic waste site near Los Angeles to avoid helping the Senate campaign of former California Governor Brown, a Democrat.
-When Congress charged the EPA had mishandled such toxic waste Superfund sites and demanded records, Gorsuch refused and became the first agency director in U.S. history to be cited for contempt of Congress.
-During 1984 Sequoia received a heroes welcome as she was taken on an eight-month, 6,000-mile tour of the country.
+Reagan authorized his Cabinet's use of Sequoia, and during an August 1982 luncheon aboard the yacht, EPA administrator Anne Gorsuch Burford allegedly told eight Reagan Administration officials that she was holding back federal funds to clean up a toxic waste site near Los Angeles to avoid helping the Senate campaign of California's then-Governor Jerry Brown, a Democrat.
+(When Congress charged the EPA had mishandled such toxic waste Superfund sites and demanded records, Gorsuch refused and became the first agency director in U.S. history to be cited for contempt of Congress.)
+During 1984, Sequoia received a hero's welcome as she was taken on an eight-month, 6,000-mile tour of the country.